 Law Firm of the Year

-The most outstanding UK law firms, either offshore or onshore, of the last 12 months make the shortlist in this, our most prestigious award.
-Judges will be looking for firms that have taken the market by storm and have achieved more than their direct competitors and peers.
+Only the most outstanding law firms over 2019 made the shortlist in this, our most prestigious award.
+Judges were looking for a firm that took the market by storm and achieved more than their direct competitors and peers.
 Achievements may include – but are not limited to – the successful development of new practice areas, expansion into new international or domestic markets, new client wins, the completion of a strategic merger or acquisition, improved financial performance, or a successful recruitment policy.
 The winner of this award is quite simply the best in the business right now.

 Back in 2014, not many – if any – would have predicted Addleshaw Goddard would boast one of the highest percentage growth rates in profit per equity partner (PEP) across the Legal Business 100 over the next five years.
 But with PEP increasing 13% to £730,000 in the 2018/19 financial year, it has risen an impressive 87% over that time.